diantyapitaloka/College-Filtering/README.md

 - The vector can be saved as a separate variable to make your filtering process more dynamic.
 This allows you to update the list of alliances without rewriting the main logic.
 - Strings within your vector must match the data frame entries exactly regarding capitalization.
 Even a small typo or case mismatch will result in that specific row being excluded.
 - Using specialized operators like %in% is generally faster than manual loops for large datasets.
 It leverages optimized internal functions to scan your data frame rapidly.
+- Vectorization Advantages: This operation evaluates the entire column at once, which avoids the slow process of checking rows one by one in large institutional databases.
 - Negation with the Not-In Logic: You can exclude specific colleges by placing a negation symbol before the statement to filter out unwanted groups or blacklisted entries.
 - Handling Missing Values: The matching operator is robust with empty data points, returning a negative result rather than an error to keep your subset clean of unknown entries.
 - Combining Multiple Criteria: You can pair this method with other logical conditions to filter by both a group name and a secondary metric like enrollment size or tuition cost.